balazskreith/hamok-ts/docs/index.md

 - Review logs for any error messages or warnings.
 - Consult the Hamok documentation and community forums for additional support.

-Here is the updated markdown compatibility table for the `HamokMessage` schema with version 2.0.0 removed:

 ## `HamokMessage` compatibility Table

 | Version | 2.1.0 | 2.2.0 | 2.3.0 |